alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

 The Zarr packbits filter packs boolean values into single bits, hence the compression ratio of 8.0 on some Random boolean data.

+More than one filter can be provided, and compressors are filters too, so you can do some fairly zany things if you want to, e.g.:

+{% highlight python %}
+data = np.random.normal(loc=10, scale=2, size=10000000)
+zany = zarr.array(data,
+                  filters=[zarr.Quantize(digits=1, dtype=data.dtype),
+                           zarr.Blosc(clevel=0, shuffle=1),
+                           zarr.BZ2(level=9)],
+                  compression=None)
+zany
+{% endhighlight %}

+    Array((10000000,), float64, chunks=(39063,), order=C)
+      nbytes: 76.3M; nbytes_stored: 9.1M; ratio: 8.4; initialized: 256/256
+      filters: Quantize(digits=1, dtype=float64)
+               Blosc(cname='lz4', clevel=0, shuffle=1)
+               BZ2(level=9)
+      store: dict

-The built-in filters in Zarr have not been optimized at all yet, and I am sure there is much room for performance improvement.
-The main idea in this release was to establish a simple API for developing and integrating new filters, so it is easier to explore different options for new data.
+Please note that the built-in filters in Zarr have not been optimized at all yet, and I am sure there is much room for performance improvement.
+The main idea in this release is to establish a simple API for developing and integrating new filters, so it is easier to explore different options for new data.

 For more information about filters, see the [filters section of the Zarr tutorial](TODO) and the [zarr.codecs API docs](TODO).

-## Further reading
+## Acknowledgments and further reading

+I hope this new release of Zarr is useful, any [feedback or suggestions]() are very welcome as always.
+The latest version of Zarr is available from [PyPI]() and [conda-forge](), see the [installation instructions]() for more information.
+Here are some other resources you might find interesting:

 * Zarr documentation
 * To HDF5 and beyond
 * CPU blues
 * ...

+Development of Zarr is motivated by our work on the [genomic epidemiology of malaria](), and supported by the [MRC Centre for Genomics and Global Health]().

 Thanks to Matthew Rocklin, Stephan Hoyer and Francesc Alted for much advice and inspiration.
+As Francesc would say, enjoy data!

 {% highlight python %}